pierrj/moryzae_virulence/Structure_prediction/README.md

 `makeblastdb -in Mo.fa -out blastdb/Mo -dbtype 'prot'`
 <code>blastp -query uniprot.ref.fasta -db blastdb/Mo -max_target_seqs 5 -num_threads 52 -evalue 1e-10 <br />
-       -max_hsps 1 -outfmt "6 std qlen slen" -out uniprot.ref.against.Mo.blast.out<code \>
+       -max_hsps 1 -outfmt "6 std qlen slen" -out uniprot.ref.against.Mo.blast.out<code>

-#Based on the BLAST outputs, decide whether I need to predict the structures
+Based on the BLAST outputs, decide whether we need to predict the structures.
-#This will generate 'AF2.list' - there are already structures from the AF2 database
-#and 'Predict.list' - I need to predict the structures
-python choose_representative.py
+`python choose_representative.py`

+This will generate two files:
+1) AF2.list: These sequences have predicted structures in the AF2 database with 98% or more sequence identity and 100% coverage.
+2) Predict.list: The structures will be predicted.

 #Get each sequence into a new folder to set up for AF2
 #Rather use Biopython, since iterating for each sequence takes a while for the large fasta file....